likeajumprope/Bayesian_normative_models/README.md

 A good example of how rstan can be run in singularity is via an image provided by [Wytamma Wirth](https://blog.wytamma.com/blog/Singularity-RStan/).

+## Pull the image
 once singularity is installed, pull the following container:

 ```
 $ singularity pull docker://jrnold/rstan
 ```
-This should download the image 'rstan_latest.sif' to your computer.
+This should download the image 'rstan_latest.sif' to your computer (it might take a while).

 In singularity, now run the image using the command